 How to Clean Wood Furniture to Make It Look Brand New

-What You'll Need:
+What You'll Need

-- Microfiber cloths (such as these)
+- Microfiber cloths

-- Clear dish soap
+- Mild dish soap

-- Mineral spirits (optional)
+- Mineral spirits, optional

 - Start by wiping down your wood furniture with a barely damp microfiber cloth to remove dust and grime.
 You never want water to sit on the wood, so quickly wipe it down with another dry microfiber cloth.
 For regular dusting, a quick wipe-down with a microfiber cloth will do the trick.

 - In more extreme situations, you might need to try mineral spirits.
-Again, test a small spot beforehand to make sure it won't remove the finish.
+Test a small spot beforehand to make sure it won't remove the finish.
 Working in a well-ventilated area, apply a little bit of mineral spirits to a clean cloth and rub down the sticky area.
 And if that still doesn't do the trick?
 You might need to consider refinishing the piece.

 - Depending on your wood furniture, you might need to apply some wax to protect it and help keep its shine.
 Using a cheesecloth, apply a semi-solid wax (without silicone) to the wood furniture.
 Let the wax paste sit on the wooden surface for a few minutes before buffing it in with a clean microfiber cloth.
 Avoid polish sprays, which can leave a residue.
 If you opt to use a wax, be sure to read the product instructions before applying.

 Note: As mentioned above, always start with the least damaging cleaning method first and spot test a solution before applying it to the whole piece.
 Worst-case scenario, if you feel really unsure about what to do, call a local furniture repair company and see if they can offer a consultation.